hemangdtu/DSAlgo/Graphs/README.md

 * Maximum number of edges a graph can have : <sup>N</sup>C<sub>2</sub> = O(N<sup>2</sup>)
 * Minimum number of edges a graph can have : 0
 * Minimum number of edges a connected graph (tree) can have : N - 1

+#### Graph Traversals
+There are two ways to traverse a given graph, namely,
+* Breadth First Search (BFS)
+> The Breadth First Search (BFS) traversal is an algorithm, which is used to visit all of the nodes of a given graph.
+In this traversal algorithm one node is selected and then all of the adjacent nodes are visited one by one.
+After completing all of the adjacent vertices, it moves further to check another vertices and checks its adjacent vertices again.

+* Depth First Search (DFS)
+> The Depth First Search (DFS) is a graph traversal algorithm.
+In this algorithm one starting vertex is given, and when an adjacent vertex is found, it moves to that adjacent vertex first and try to traverse in the same manner.